-All opposed applications will be determined by the Licensing Authority's Licensing Sub-committee.
+All opposed applications will be determined by the Licensing Authority's Licensing Committee or one of its Licensing Sub-Committees.

 Section 5: Summary of Administration, Exercise and Delegation

 This section sets out how decisions are made and who will make the decision.